icefallgames/SCICompanion/SCICompanion/Docs/source/Kernels/ShakeScreen.rst

 	Example::

-		ShakeScreen(8);				// Does a left to right shake screen eight times ShakeScreen(20 ssFULL_SHAKE); // Does a complete shake screen twenty times
+		(ShakeScreen 8)					; Does a left to right shake screen eight times (ShakeScreen 20 ssFULL_SHAKE)	; Does a complete shake screen twenty times